After 130 million years of existence, the future of these magnificent creatures depends on us

 The southern beaches of the Osa Peninsula are visited primarily by two species of nesting turtles: Olive Ridley (Lepidochelys olivacea) and Green Sea Turtle (Chelonia mydas).
 Leatherback sea turtles (Dermochelys coriacea) and Hawksbill sea turtles (Eretmochelys imbricata) are also occasional visitors.

 Our sea turtle conservation program monitors the nesting activity, predation rates, and hatchling success of these incredible species.
 Our staff and volunteers gather important population and reproductive data, while helping deter and educate poachers who collect turtle eggs for consumption or sale.
-Osa Conservation has been collecting data and working in communities to support outreach and protection of sea turtles for over six years.
+Osa Conservation has been collecting data and working in communities to support outreach and protection of sea turtles for over ten years.
 Primary work has been located at the Piro Beach and Pejeperro beach, both of which are considered to be critical nesting sites on the Osa Peninsula

 Interested in volunteering with our sea turtle program?